markomanninen/tocmanuscript/README.md

 Get started with ToCManuscript and transform the way you write!

-# START WIZARD
+## START WIZARD

-This step by step procedure will help user to generate manuscript content by using ChatGPT and Noteable plugin.
+This step-by-step procedure will help user to generate manuscript content by using ChatGPT and the Noteable plugin.
 This procedure will use custom classes, initialize them, ask TOC titles and prompts, generate content, and save the completed manuscript to the `.md` text file.

-All steps are stored to the notebook cells for running them independently at any time.
+All steps are stored in the notebook cells for running them independently at any time.
 The associated ChatGPT conversation can be shared to show how it was used to generate the manuscript.

-Download module from github, if it is not available in th Noteable project, or if user wants to replace the file with appended option: `-O tocmanuscript.py`:
+Download the module from GitHub if it is not available in the Noteable project or if the user wants to replace the file with appended option: `-O tocmanuscript.py`:

 ```
 !wget https://raw.githubusercontent.com/markomanninen/tocmanuscript/main/tocmanuscript.py